The ULTIMATE Stock Tank Pool DIY Setup Guide (3 easy steps)!

 Pick a size and shape

 Round or oval?
 There are two shapes of stock tanks.
-The round shape is better for multiple people and kids, allowing room to spread out.
+Round tanks are larger, better for multiple people and kids, allowing room to spread out.
 Oval stock tanks are long and skinny, so they're better suited for one or two people.
 That said, the 8’ round stock tank is by far the most popular.

 Round sizes The largest of the stock tanks, round shapes come in two sizes (These tanks have 2' tall sides):